Licheng-Guo/tapa/docs/installation.rst

     python3 -m pip install --editable tapa/backend/python

-  Any changes made to the source will be reflected when you run ``tapac``.
+  Any changes made to the source will be reflected when you run ``tapa``.
   Therefore, it is easy to upgrade your local installation: simply pull the latest change from GitHub.